Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Introduction

-In contrast, dynamical dark energy described by a dynamical scalar field $\phi$ with potential energy density $V(\phi)$ is a physically consistent dynamical dark energy model known as the $\phi$CDM model \cite{Peebles:1987ek, Ratra:1987rm}.
-With a suitable choice of $V(\phi)$, the energy density of the scalar field, $\rho_\phi$, can be subdominant in the early universe, thus, for example, not affecting standard big bang nucleosynthesis.
-Near the current epoch, with a suitable choice of $V(\phi)$, $\rho_\phi$ dominates over all other contributions to the cosmic energy budget and drives the observed, late-time, accelerated expansion of the universe.
-The simplest form of the scalar field dynamical dark energy model, with these properties, is described by a minimally coupled scalar field $\phi$ with an inverse power-law potential energy density, $V(\phi)=V_0 \phi^{-\alpha}$ \cite{Peebles:1987ek, Ratra:1987rm}.
+One of the simplest forms of the scalar field dynamical dark energy model, with these properties, is described by a minimally coupled scalar field $\phi$ with an inverse power-law potential energy density, $V(\phi)=V_0 \phi^{-\alpha}$ \cite{Peebles:1987ek, Ratra:1987rm}.
 The parameter $\alpha$ controls the dynamics of the scalar field and of the dark energy density: $\alpha=0$ corresponds to the cosmological constant, while small $\alpha>0$ results in a slowly evolving form of quintessential dark energy.
 In this model, the scalar field’s energy density evolves along a tracker solution \cite{Peebles:1987ek, Ratra:1987rm}, helping to reduce aspects of the fine-tuning problem and allowing the present accelerated expansion to emerge more naturally from plausible cosmological initial conditions.
-Since $\phi$CDM predicts a time-varying equation of state, it offers a physically motivated alternative to the purely phenomenological, physically inconsistent, XCDM, $w(z)$CDM, or $w_0 w_a$CDM, \cite{Chevallier:2000qy, Linder:2002et}, parameterizations.
+Since $\phi$CDM predicts a time-varying equation of state, it offers a physically motivated alternative to the purely phenomenological, physically incomplete, XCDM, $w(z)$CDM, or $w_0 w_a$CDM [where $w(z) = w_0 + w_a z/(1+z)$] \cite{Chevallier:2000qy, Linder:2002et} parameterizations.